CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-profile.md

 From a profile object you request and edit the information of the current profile.
 To request a profile object please see the documentation on [the account object](./followups-scripting-copernica).

+You can edit the variable and its available properties from Javascript code or with the stack icon when a profile is selected under the *Database & Profiles* tab.

 ## Available properties

 * **ID**: The ID of the profile (Read-only)